LiyingCheng95/ArgumentPairExtraction/data/Paper_Info/README.md

 Through this mapping process, we manually found 3 instances in our original dataset that are not official review-rebuttal passage pairs.
 We removed them in the files here.
 Now, there are 4760 passage pairs.

-Let me know if you find any error in the current mapping, and if you want more information about the paper!
-We do have other information such as paper link on openreview / final decision / rating score, just need some time to compile those information :)
+Let me know if you find any error in the current mapping, and if you want more information!
+We do have other information such as paper link on openreview / final decision / rating score / etc. as mentioned in our [paper](https://aclanthology.org/2020.emnlp-main.569.pdf), it just takes some time to compile those information :)